Morris Major (1931 to 1933): 14 horsepower

 The fiscal horsepower had been dropped to 13.9 from 14.9.
-To achieve this the engine capacity was trimmed by a reduction of 2.25 mm in the bore so that bore and stroke became 61.25 x 102 mm giving a cubic capacity of 1803 cc.
-This reduced size six-cylinder engine had a four-bearing crankshaft an air-cleaner-heater and a fume-consumer head.
-Other standard features now included chrome finished automatic radiator shutters, a 4-speed twin-top gearbox, Lockheed hydraulic brakes and a wide 52-inch track.
+To achieve this, the engine bore was reduced by 2.25 mm for a bore and stroke of 61.25 × 102 mm, resulting in a displacement of 1803 cc.
+This reduced size six-cylinder engine had a four-bearing crankshaft, an air-cleaner-heater, and a fume-consumer head.
+Other standard features now included chrome finished automatic radiator shutters, a 4-speed twin-top gearbox, Lockheed hydraulic brakes, and a wide 52-inch track.

 Special coupé

 The range was extended during 1932 with a Special coupé priced at £285.